CapAM59/poll-assignment/README.md

 ### 1.2.3.
 Admin's form
 A minimum of 2 questions is mandatory and a maximum of 10 is setted.
-All fields are limited to 80 characters.
+All fields (title and questions) are limited to 80 characters.

 Warning : When the refresh button is pressed, all the related information to your survey are erased !
 In this order : first, the results, then, the displayed questions, then the poll itself.
 It is related to how the database's schema is.

 Thanks to PollContextService, when a poll is created, it is shared through a signal.

 ### 1.2.4.
 Poll
+Currently, user can only submit a single answer with a radio button (true/false)

 ### 1.2.5.
 Results' view